AAOA Annual Meeting 2023

 Looking for More Value?
 AAOA is now aligned to offer CME credits for eligible ABOHNS Diplomates for Continuing Certification (CC).
 As an AAOA member can choose to participate in ABOHNS Continuing Certification credits (CC Part II: Self-Assessment credits by click the CC option when registering for this activity.
 Make sure you update your member profile when you register to help assure you can receive Continuing Certification credit.

-As our pilot year, the AAOA is making the participation in ABOHNS Continuing Certification credits (CC) free for AAOA members with this CME course registration.
+The AAOA is making the participation in ABOHNS Continuing Certification credits (CC) free for AAOA members with this CME course registration.
 CC opt-in option is complimentary until the course ends.
 You will be asked to pay $100 late fee if you miss the deadline and still want to claim Continuing Certification credits (CC) for this activity.
 Non Members can also participate in ABOHNS continuing certification for an additional fee.

 Learn more by visiting the ABOHNS Continuing Certification credits (CC) page.